copperwater/xNetHack/doc/xnh-changelog-9.0.md

 - Falling rocks from traps or from zapping at the ceiling can crack non-tempered glass helmets; this is considered a light impact so it only happens 10% of the time.
+- Enchanting a mundane harp, flute, whistle, or drum will identify the magical counterpart it turns into.
+(Not so for tooled horns or sacks, which could turn into different items and are ambiguous).

 ### Interface changes